Skip to content

 Execute Configuration Command

-Execute the terminal command yarn ft-cli setup in the React Native project directory to enable the automatic acquisition of React Native and Native sourcemaps during release builds and package them into zip files.
-The following log indicates successful setup.
+Execute the command yarn ft-cli setup in the terminal under the React Native project directory.
+This enables automatic acquisition of React Native and Native sourcemaps during release builds and packages them into zip files.
+A log like the following indicates success.

 example git:(test-cli) yarn ft-cli setup